 Way Out in Front of Me

 I moved many times, made countless mistakes, and experienced two encounters with the Lord who never gave up on me.
 He gradually brought healing and restored the years the locusts had eaten.
 He opened doors for me to witness in Alcoholics Anonymous meetings and preach in rescue missions, jails, and convalescent centers.
-He then called me to full-time ministry, ordination in the Anglican Church, and eventually to the Billy Graham Chair of Evangelism at Beeson Divinity School, Samford University, where I had first
+He then called me to full-time ministry, ordination in the Anglican Church, and eventually to the Billy Graham Chair of Evangelism at Beeson Divinity School, Samford University, where I had first heard his call to preach.

 Over the years God has proved to be a gentle Comforter—like when Mary underwent massive surgery for cancer, and when our 10-year-old daughter died unexpectedly.
 Occasionally his Spirit illumines Scripture in an amazingly clear way.
 There are moments during devotions when he brings to mind a person—and the person needed my call and the assurance that it was the Lord’s initiative.
 Sometimes Mary and I are nudged to give money to a person, and we both “hear” the same amount.
 The Lord also manifests his Father’s heart by sternly rebuking me for a willful act of disobedience or prideful disregard for his holiness.